 Counters Creek was originally a stream that flowed from Kensal Green south to Chelsea Creek.
 It formed an important part of natural drainage in the area but over the years has been filled in, covered and diverted and only small sections remain visible.

 The Counters Creek Flood Alleviation Scheme (CCFAS) was developed following widespread basement flooding caused by intense rainfalls in the Royal Borough of Kensington and Chelsea and the London Borough of Hammersmith and Fulham.

-These measures have helped to reduce the number of reported flooding incidents significantly.
-Further intense rainfalls experienced in recent years indicate that these measures have been effective in the reduction of flooding risk to basement properties.
+These measures helped to reduce the number of reported flooding incidents significantly.
+Further intense rainfalls experienced in recent years indicated that these measures have been effective in the reduction of flooding risk to basement properties.

-Based on the results of the trials, we're now working with the boroughs again to implement a further five drainage systems in the catchment.
-These will include replacing the road surface with porous materials and allowing rainwater to filter through into the structures underneath the road where it's stored and then passed forward to the sewer system at a reduced rate.
+Based on the results of the trials, we worked alongside the London Borough of Hammersmith and Fulham to implement a further five sustainable drainage systems in the catchment.
+These involved replacing the parking bay area of certain roads surface with permeable paving, allowing rainwater to filter through into the geocellular storage structures underneath the road where it is stored and then slowly released to the sewer system at a reduced rate.
 You can see an example of permeable block paving and a rain garden on Godolphin Road in the picture below.

 This approach to flood alleviation was chosen following extensive investigations and consultation with the local community between 2010 and 2015.
 One of the many options tabled was to construct a storm relief sewer tunnel.
 We moved away from this option as: